openstack/charm-guide/doc/source/admin/networking/ovn/queries.rst

 .. note::

-   OVN makes use of OpenFlow 1.3 or newer and as such the charm configures bridges to use these protocols.
+   OVN makes use of OpenFlow 1.3 (and newer) and as such the charm configures bridges to use these protocols.
 To be able to successfully use the :command:`ovs-ofctl` command you must specify the OpenFlow version as shown in the example above.